 “For those farmers who care about preserving the land, they must use biodegradable, environmentally friendly pesticides and biocides and then employ people to treat the land the way they had for centuries before,” concludes Rodrigues.
 “The way we’re doing it now is not a solution and it hasn’t worked.”

-BioDX offers farmers eco-friendly solutions in pesticides and biocides.
+Biodx offers farmers eco-friendly pesticides and biocides.